React Native Geolocation

 For iOS platform we include the NSLocationWhenInUseUsageDescription key in Info.plist to enable geolocation.
 Geolocation is by default enabled when a project is created with react-native init.

-To enable geolocation in background, we need to include the 'NSLocationAlwaysUsageDescription' key in Info.plist.
+To enable the geolocation in background, we need to include the 'NSLocationAlwaysUsageDescription' key in Info.plist.
 This requires adding location as a background mode in the 'Capabilities' tab in Xcode.

 To access the location in Android, we need to add <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" /> in AndroidManifest.xml file.